mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 With 1.4.2, the `Projectile.NewProjectile` method has additional required parameter at the beginning, denoting the source of the projectile.
 {More info on Projectile Sources}
 ### Minion spawning
-With 1.4, summon damage (minions and sentries) now scales dynamically instead of fixed on spawn.
+Summon damage (minions and sentries) now scales dynamically instead of fixed on spawn.
 Modders now have to manually assign `Projectile.originalDamage` to the damage the projectile spawns with AFTER it is created (NOT in `SetDefaults`, `Shoot` in the item that spawns it a suitable place).
 Here are the two most common approaches:

 ```cs
 //1: Used mostly for sentries (in combination with `Player.FindSentryRestingSpot`)